tedsecretsource/sound-recorder/NOTES.md

 - in Recorder, copy current `return` value into recorderUI
 - in App, copy recorderRenderer
 - in Recorder, paste recorderRenderer
-- in Recorder, update the `stream instanceof MediaStream` to point to recorderUI
+- in Recorder, update the `stream instanceof MediaStream` to return recorderUI
 - in Recorder, change every instance of `theStream` to `stream`
 - in Recorder, change `return` to reference `{recorderRenderer}`
 - in App, change `return` to be simply `<Recorder />`